nhoizey/nicolas-hoizey.photo/src/photos/one-does-not-simply-walk-into-mordor/index.md

 The phrase “One does not simply walk into Mordor” originates from a scene in Peter Jackson’s 2001 film adaption of J.R.R.
 Tolkien’s Lord of the Rings: The Fellowship of the Ring.

 In the scene, the Council of Elrond reveals that an evil ring must be destroyed by being thrown into the fires of Mount Doom, a volcano deep in the territory of Mordor.
-Boromir promptly points out the difficultly of the task by saying, “One does not simply walk into Mordor."
+Boromir promptly points out the difficultly of the task by saying, “One does not simply walk into Mordor.”

 Here, between the Queyrellin and Châtelard ridges, the path leads into a very old glacial valley with a distinctive U-shape.